bodywork-ml/bodywork-batch-job-project/README.md

     --name=score-data \
     --schedule="0 * * * *" \
     --git-repo-url=https://github.com/bodywork-ml/bodywork-batch-job-project
-    --git-repo-branch=master
+    --git-repo-branch=main
 ```

-Each scheduled workflow will attempt to re-run the batch-job, as defined by the state of this repository's `master` branch at the time of execution.
+Each scheduled workflow will attempt to re-run the batch-job, as defined by the state of this repository's `main` branch at the time of execution.

 To get the execution history for all `score-data` jobs use,